Stochastic nonlinear wave dynamics on compact surfaces: Global well-posedness and invariance of the Gibbs measure

 where the last bound comes from \eqref{condition3} given by $(u_0,u_1,\o)\in\B_{M}^{m,j}(D)$ and from \eqref{bd-wN} with the choice of $\dl$.

 Finally, we can further decompose

 We estimate similarly as before

-where the first estimate follows from the same argument as in Proposition \eqref{prop-glocal}, provided that $s_2<s_1<1+s<1$ is close enough to 1.
+where the first estimate follows from the same argument as in the proof of Proposition~\ref{prop-glocal}, provided that $s_2<s_1<1+s<1$ is close enough to 1.
 The same argument applies to $\III_2$ and gives the same bound (with $M$ in place of $N$), and the last term can be bounded similarly by

-where the last estimate comes again from \eqref{condition2} thanks to $(u_0,u_1,\o)\in\B_{M}^{m,j}(D)$, and from \eqref{bd-wN} with the argument of Proposition \eqref{prop-glocal} applied with $s_2$ (provided that $s_2$ is sufficiently close to 1).
+where the last estimate comes again from \eqref{condition2} thanks to $(u_0,u_1,\o)\in\B_{M}^{m,j}(D)$, and from \eqref{bd-wN} with the argument of Proposition~\ref{prop-glocal} applied with $s_2$ (provided that $s_2$ is sufficiently close to 1).
 With our choice of $C\dl^{\frac12}D(m+j)^{\frac{k}2}=C\dl^{\frac12}R\le \frac12$, we can absorb this last term in the left-hand side of \eqref{I-II-III}.